Angharad Golden-Hand

-In Thomas Hughes' play The Misfortunes of Arthur, Angharad is depicted as Queen Guinevere's sister.
+In Thomas Hughes's play The Misfortunes of Arthur, Angharad is depicted as Queen Guinevere's sister.
 Angharad dissuades Guinevere from suicide, which the Queen is contemplating after learning Arthur is returning to Britain to fight the treacherous Mordred.

 A character named Angharad Goldenhand appears in Alan Garner's novels The Weirdstone of Brisingamen and The Moon of Gomrath, but Garner's Angharad is an aspect of the triple moon goddess, rather than the mortal woman of "Peredur".
 Garner claimed to have used the name in the belief that it derived from a lost Welsh tradition or story.

 Angharad Golden-Hand is thought to be the subject of a lady's cameo image featured on the corner elevation of the former Clarence Hotel in Pontypridd, Wales.
 The building is now a nightclub and bingo hall.